sasukeop108/ClockX-V1/README.md

 This is a clock which can display time, Date etc, alarms can be set ,has games and has 4 inbuilt buttons to control them.
 I decided to make this because i wake up from sleep, I cannot se the time clearly because the clock is far away from my bed and im feeling lazy to move near the clock and see the time , So i designed ClockX which has my most favourite and usefull things at one place.
+First, I thought of soldering them in a zeropcb but as I was curious in learning cad and pcb designing I made a pcb and enclosure for it.

 It is powered by a wemos d1 mini for proccessing all data and has 0.96 inch i2c oled display for displaying all the datas.
 It has a menu with  4 options which are NTP clock, Alarm, Setting, and game.
 It has 1000 MaH which would power them  for some hours.